AnneLew/Lewerentz-etal_2021_Macrophytes-DDG/README.md

 [anne.lewerentz\@uni-wuerzburg.de](mailto:anne.lewerentz@uni-wuerzburg.de)

-This repository is a R package which includes all data, analysis files and results to reproduce the data analysis of Lewerentz et al 2021.
+This repository is a R package which includes all data, analysis files and results to reproduce the following publications given in the Journal reference.

 ## Journal reference
 Research Compendium *Release 0.9* corresponds to *Preprint*: